tmalbrecht/ansible-cisco-iosxe/README.md

   * backup config and save running-config to startup-config
   * generate config
   * generate html report with general facts (model, software version, SN)
-  * generate report about ntp servers that are configured
+  * generate html report about ntp servers that are configured
-  * generate report about ports with port security enabled
+  * generate html report about ports with port security enabled
   * configure switch with given template
   * verify config with master config